 A. Animals in Residence Halls

-- The Office of Residence Life and Housing personnel, in coordination with the Office of Student Accessibility Services, will make a reasonable effort to notify resident students in the residence area where the Service Animal or approved ESA will be located.
+- The Office of Residence Life and Housing personnel will make a reasonable effort to notify resident students in the residence area where the Service Animal or approved ESA will be located.

 - Students with medical conditions that are affected by animals (e.g., respiratory diseases, asthma, severe allergies) are asked to contact the Office of Residence Life and Housing if they have a health or safety related concern about exposure to a Service Animal or approved ESA.

 - The University will also reasonably accommodate individuals with such medical conditions that require accommodation when living in proximity to assistance animals.
-Such an accommodation should be requested through the Office of Student Accessibility Services.
+Such accommodation should be requested through the Office of Student Accessibility Services.

 B. Animals Elsewhere on Campus